 Some displays are optimized for console gaming or specific genres, and there are even portable displays such as the Gaems Vanguard that let you play your PS4 or Xbox One anywhere.
-Upcoming monitors such as Asus' PG27UQ and Acer's Predator X27 even bring 4K HDR to the mix.
+Upcoming monitors such as the Asus PG27UQ bring 4K HDR to the mix, while ultrawide displays such as the Samsung CHG90 provide incredible immersion.
 After testing a variety of monitors from the top brands in the market, we've selected our top picks for every kind of gamer.

 What to Consider